BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorFlowerAnimation.md

 <div style="clear: both;">
     <h2>Texturing</h2>
-    <p>The outer shell was much easier, as I just created an Albedo Map for the exterior and a ribbed normal map for the interior.
-The exterior normal map and roughness/color variation for both sides were textures I had already created for the structure of the museum.</p>
+    <p>The outer shell was much easier, as I just created a ribbed normal map for the interior.
+The exterior normal map and roughness/color variation for both sides were textures I had already created for the structure of the museum or for other projects.</p>
 </div>

 <br>